LordIdra/transfer-window-old/plan.md

 [x] Fix icon overlap for icons on same body
 [x] Fix not being able to select orbit points on sections of hyperbola?
+[x] Deselect burn by clicking elsewhere as with orbit points [x] Allow burns to be deleted via top left button
+[x] Show info about the burn in top left
+[ ] Select burn immediately after creation
-[x] Deselect burn by clicking elsewhere as with orbit points [ ] Figure out how to draw orbit direction symbols for adjusting burn [ ] Draw symbols prograde, retrograde, radial in and radial out [ ] Figure out how to detect if user is dragging a symbol (dot product?)
+[ ] Figure out how to draw orbit direction symbols for adjusting burn [ ] Draw symbols prograde, retrograde, radial in and radial out [ ] Figure out how to detect if user is dragging a symbol (dot product?)
 [ ] Animate symbol dragging
-[ ] When symbol clicked, adjust parameters of the burn [ ] Show info about the burn in top left
+[ ] When symbol clicked, adjust parameters of the burn [x] Allow pausing
-[ ] Allow burns to be deleted via top left button
-[ ] Allow pausing
 [ ] Paused text
+[ ] Add a few seconds to warp time

 I am going to quit coding and go live in a hut in the woods tracker [x] Wtf is up with being able to flip the zoom negative how the hell is that shit possible (it seems to have just gone away???)